emilyaherbert/SimulatingAntMovement/README.md

 # Simulating Ant Movement

 The goal of this project was to see if you could realistically model movement among ant colonies.
-To do so, a (video of ants crawling around in a dish)[www.eecs.qmul.ac.uk/~andrea/thdt.html] was analyzed for patterns in ant locations.
+To do so, a [video of ants crawling around in a dish](www.eecs.qmul.ac.uk/~andrea/thdt.html) was analyzed for patterns in ant locations.
 The video was broken up in to frames and the frames were interpreted as 2D arrays of grey intensities.
 K Means clustering was used to find the ant locations and the relative x and y deltas between ants across frames.

 To predict it's next movement, an ant passes its previous x and y deltas to the x and y regression models. x and y are run as two seperate models because of how the prediction values are returned, but both models for each test are trained on the same data and are both passed x and y values in order to make a next prediction.
 As the simulation runs, the ant continually runs its previous delta values through the regression predictor and moves accordingly.